 But is it right?
 Is it helpful or harmful when it comes to living a good life and crafting good work?
 The assumption of course is that it is right and helpful.
 That by focusing on “climbing mode” one will build a financial foundation that will lead to success, freedom, and happiness.

-Yes, I am a fan of climbing mode in part for all the benefits it can bring but also for the remarkable “flow” states one can achieve while applying oneself toward a difficult task.
+Yes, I am a fan of climbing mode in part for all the benefits it can bring but also for the remarkable flow states states one can achieve while applying oneself toward a difficult task.

-This has been called an epidemic in modern times among working professionals in many cultures.
+Burnout has been called an epidemic in modern times among working professionals in many cultures.
+It often comes as a result of work addiction.
 Many of us have experienced it, and in my work with emerging leaders and entrepreneurs and young changemakers, I see it over and over again even among young people.

 Take the Traps Test